Introduction for Functional Report of Stock Exchange

 Characteristics or features of the stock exchange are:-

-- The market for securities: Stock exchange is a market, where securities of corporate bodies, government, and semi-government bodies are bought and sold.
+- The market for securities: Stock exchange is a market where securities of corporate bodies, government, and semi-government bodies are bought and sold.

-- Deals in second-hand securities: It deals with shares, debentures bonds and such securities already issued by the companies.
-In short, it deals with existing or second-hand securities and hence it is called the secondary market.
+- Deals in second-hand securities: It deals with shares, debentures bonds, and such securities already issued by the companies.
+In short, it deals with existing or second-hand securities, and hence it is called the secondary market.

 - Allows dealings only in listed securities: In fact, stock exchanges maintain an official list of securities that could be purchased and sold on its floor.
-Securities which do not figure in the official list of the stock exchange are called unlisted securities.
+Securities which do not figure in the official record of the stock exchange are called unlisted securities.
 Such unlisted securities cannot be traded on the stock exchange.

 - Association of persons: A stock exchange is an association of persons or body of individuals which may be registered or unregistered.

-- Working as per rules: Buying and selling transactions in securities at the stock exchange are governed by the rules and regulations of the stock exchange as well as SEBI Guidelines.
+- Working as per rules: Buying and selling transactions in securities at the stock exchange are governed by the laws and regulations of the stock exchange as well as SEBI Guidelines.
 No deviation from the rules and guidelines is allowed in any case.

 FUNCTIONS OF STOCK MARKET :